Sensabg/ApacheTomcat/README.md

 <hr>

 > [!NOTE]
-> I performed this integration via Terminal -> SSH on a Linux ( CentOS ) VPS.
+> I performed the integration via Terminal -> SSH on a Linux ( CentOS ) VPS.

 <hr>